Niacinamide is one of my favorite skincare ingredients.

 What’s more interesting is that in vivo studies have shown that it actually works!

-Bisset et al conducted two separate split-face studies that concluded with the similar results—that a 5% niacinamide solution can indeed improve fine lines and wrinkles after 12 weeks of use (source 1, source 2)
+Bisset et al conducted two separate split-face studies that concluded that a 5% niacinamide solution can improve fine lines and wrinkles after just 12 weeks of consistent use (source 1, source 2)

-And yet another split face study—conducted by Kawada et al this time—concluded that a 4% niacinamide lotion significantly reduced eye wrinkles after only 8 weeks of use (source).
+And yet another split face study—conducted by Kawada et al—concluded that a 4% niacinamide lotion significantly reduced eye wrinkles after only 8 weeks of consistent use (source).